-Most celebrities and soccer players sit on top of more money than they know what to do with, but that doesn’t mean they are in any way immune to the dangers of developing a compulsive gambling addiction.
+Most celebrities and soccer players sit on top of more money than they know what to do with.
+But that doesn’t mean they are in any way immune to the dangers of developing a compulsive gambling addiction.
 In fact, it’s even easier for these icons to get hooked on gambling over someone who does it purely out of financial desperation.

 George Best

-George Best was one of the most looked up to sports personalities in the world during the 80s, but he also faced a tough battle when it came to gambling, sex, and drinking.
+George Best was one of the most looked up to sports personalities in the world during the 80s.
+However, he also faced a tough battle when it came to gambling, sex, and drinking.
 For years he was a well-known force to be reckoned with on the pitch.
 As his health began to deteriorate, however, his flourishing career came to an abrupt end along with his own life when he died from alcohol abuse in 2005.

 Joey Barton